Change pharmacy ownership (not involving relocation)

 To view the end-to-end process for a change of ownership application, see the Change of Ownership application process map.

-Change pharmacy business nameTo notify of a change of pharmacy business name, the approved pharmacist must:
+Change pharmacy business nameTo notify of a change of pharmacy business name:

-- submit a Notification of change of pharmacy registered business (trading) name form;
+- submit a Notification of change of pharmacy registered business (trading) name form via the PBS Approved Suppliers Portal

 - provide a current ASIC report; and